influxdata/docs-v2/content/influxdb/v2.0/tools/client-libraries/js.md

    ```

 ## Write data to InfluxDB with JavaScript
-Use the Javascript library to write data to InfluxDB in a Nodejs environment.
+Use the Javascript library to write data to InfluxDB in a Node.js environment.

 1. Instantiate an `InfluxDB` client.
 Provide your InfluxDB `url` and `token`.
 2. Use the `getWriteApi` method of the instantiated InfluxDB client to create a **write client**.
 Provide your InfluxDB `org` and `bucket`.